Dctaylor/LinkSubredditPosts/README.md

 # LinkSubredditPostsBot
-A Discord bot that takes top posts from a given subreddit and randomly selects one, after which it posts the content link into discord.
-It does this once a day at 7pm PST.
+A Discord bot that takes top posts from a given subreddit and randomly selects one, after which it posts the content link into discord, then exits

 ## Features
 * Can work with any subreddit provided
-* Has the option to filter out NSFW content
+* Can set your choice of time/frequency for bot to post
+* Works well with a task scheduler so it does not need to be always running

 ## Installation